 Payment goals.
 FFS payment policies are required to be consistent with the statutory goals of efficiency, economy, quality, and access (§ 1902(a)(30)(A) of the Social Security Act).
 Specifically, payments must be sufficient to enlist enough providers so that services are available to Medicaid-enrolled patients at least to the extent they are available to the general population in the geographic area.
-The Centers for Medicare & Medicaid Services (CMS) assesses the adequacy of FFS payments when it approves FFS payment methodologies.
+The Centers for Medicare & Medicaid Services (CMS) assesses the adequacy of FFS payments when it approves FFS payment methodologies submitted by the state as part of the Medicaid state plan.
 Under 2015 regulations for monitoring access, states must submit access monitoring review plans every three years and whenever the state proposes a reduction in provider payments (42 CFR § 447.203).

 Payment amounts.
 FFS base payments for inpatient hospital services vary considerably across states.
 Based on analysis of 2011 claims data, payments for inpatient services ranged from 49 percent to 169 percent of the national average (MACPAC 2017a).
 States were not consistently high or low payers across all inpatient services.
-Payment amounts for the same service also varied within each state.
+Payment amounts for the same service also varied among hospitals within each state.

 On average, Medicaid FFS base payments are below hospitals' costs of providing services to Medicaid enrollees and are below Medicare payment rates for comparable services.
-In 2011, for example, FFS base payment rates were 78 percent of Medicare for the 18 Medicare-severity diagnostic-related groups that MACPAC studied (MACPAC 2017a).
+MACPAC found that in 2011, FFS base payment rates were 78 percent of Medicare for the 18 Medicare-severity diagnostic-related groups studied (MACPAC 2017a).